YunoHost-Apps/weblate_ynh/README.md

 An admin user is created at installation, the login is what you provided at installation, the password is **weblate**.

-## Github
+## GitHub

-You'll need to give Weblate a Github user and a token.
-Please read [Github's documentation about token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+You'll need to give Weblate a GitHub user and a token.
+Please read [GitHub's documentation about token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
 This user will only be used to open the pull-request, each translation keep his author.

-**Careful**, You will have to **manually** move your hub binary file from `/var/www/$app/bin/` to `/usr/bin` to enable pull request on Github.
+**Careful**, You will have to **manually** move your hub binary file from `/var/www/$app/bin/` to `/usr/bin` to enable pull request on GitHub.

-**SSH keys**, you will have to go in administration, and generate a public key for weblate and add github.com so Weblate knows the fingerprint.
-Please note if your account already have a public key (ssh-rsa), you will have to manually add the Weblate's one to your Github account.
+**SSH keys**, you will have to go in administration, and generate a public key for Weblate and add github.com so Weblate knows the fingerprint.
+Please note if your account already have a public key (ssh-rsa), you will have to manually add the Weblate's one to your GitHub account.

 ## Settings and upgrades